1 new death in Warren County COVID update, November 27

 WARREN COUNTY, N.Y.
-(NEWS10) – Warren County has reported an additional Warren County resident death from COVID-19.
-This person was in their 50s who died at a hospital after becoming ill at home.
+(NEWS10) – Warren County has reported an additional death from COVID-19.
+This person was in their 50s and died at a hospital after becoming ill at home.
 This person had not been vaccinated and did not have a history of significant health issues.

 “We are saddened to once again report that we have lost another Warren County resident to the COVID-19 pandemic.
 We ask that you please keep their loved ones in your thoughts and prayers,” said Rachel Seeber, Chairwoman of the Warren County Board of Supervisors.